JetBrains-Research/batcore/docs/overview.rst

 .. _intro_toplevel:

 ==================
-Overview / Install
+Overview / Installlation
 ==================

-BaTCoRe is a Python framework for testing and building models for code reviewer recommendation problem.
-BaTCoRe provides interfaces for building new models, methods for testing models in different settings, and implementation of several popular ARR methods.
+BaTCoRe is a Python framework for testing and building models for code reviewer recommendation.
+BaTCoRe provides interfaces for building new models, methods for testing models in different settings, and implementation of several popular reviewer recommendation methods.

 Requirements